“Leadership and learning are indispensable to each other” John F Kennedy

 How will you be assessed?

-Each ‘Learning Experience’ you undertake on the Real Group NPQH course will help you work towards completing the required assignment and meet the assessment criteria.
+Each ‘Learning Experience’ you undertake on the Real Training NPQH course will help you work towards completing the required assignment and meet the assessment criteria.

 During the course you will lead a setting-wide change programme designed to improve pupils’ progress and attainment.
 You will present your plan to your governing body prior to implementation, and submit a 4,500 word written account covering the initiation, implementation and evaluation of the project.